Andover, Hampshire: Andover Vision

 Each of the ambitions has a set of 'big ideas'.
 The big ideas describe what the partnership will work on together for the town and inform the projects that the partnership will take forward through its action plan.
 The document will also be used as a basis to attract new funding and new opportunities to the town and a guide for partners for their future policies and strategies relating to Andover.

-The Vision supports a number of projects in the town, including The Town Mills Riverside Park and organised events such as the Christmas lights switch on, Four Fun Fridays in the summer and the Artisan Markets.

 The previous 20-year Andover Vision Strategy, launched in 2005, delivered projects including The Lights Theatre, Odeon cinema, Andover Business Park, the Chapel Arts Centre and events such as the Graduation ceremonies.

 Mills and milling

 Watermills have formed an important part in Andover's history.
 The Domesday Book of 1086 recorded six mills.

 Rooksbury Mill is one of the few surviving mill buildings in Andover.
 The existence of Rooksbury Mill is first recorded by name in the 17th century.
 Functioning as a flour mill, it has passed through a succession of owners.
 Milling ceased in the early 20th century, after which the mill building went through a series of uses including being used as a small theatre.
 Test Valley Borough Council sold the building in 2002, shortly after it had been devastated following an arson attack.
 The new owners, Anthony and Sarah de Sigley, restored the building in 2003, rebuilding much of the original structure.

 A large flour mill, McDougalls, is close to the railway station.